vladsmirn289/GoodsShopRest/README.md

 Parameter name and alternative parameter is identical, except length.

+For generate the database you can use several variants:
-Before run the application you need to create the **shop_db** database by default, or use the other name (but you need to use **--db_url** parameter for change name at start), and after run flyway will automatically create tables, but they will be empty, except one (in the client table will be an admin user).
+1. Manually create the **shop_db** database (by default), or use the other name (but you need to use **--db_url** parameter for change name at start), and after run flyway will automatically create tables and initialize them.<br/>
-For initialize the database you need to execute the [data.sql] script.

 For example, the following scripts launches an application which uses *test_shop* database:
     *   Using `java -jar`:
         ```shell script
         ./mvnw package
         java -jar target/*.jar --db_url=jdbc:postgresql://localhost:5432/test_shop
         ```
     *   Using spring boot plugin:
         ```shell script
         ./mvnw spring-boot:run -Dspring-boot.run.arguments="--db_url=jdbc:postgresql://localhost:5432/test_shop"
         ```
+2. Alternatively, you can use docker for this purpose.<br/>
+This script allows run the postgreSQL database in the docker container:
+    * ```shell script
+      docker run -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -e POSTGRES_DB=shop_db -p 5432:5432 -d postgres
+      ```
+    This script uses this container: [postgres](https://hub.docker.com/_/postgres).
+If you already have running the postgresql
+    service on 5432 port, you can stop this process using **systemctl** or **system** command, depending on the distribution, or
+    map the port differently (use -p parameter differently, for example -p 9999:5432). ***In the second case, you must also specify
+    the port in the --db_url parameter when you launch the application***.

 ## Mail configuration
 Goods shop uses the new mail.ru account, it uses to send emails when you create a new account